Due diligence reporting tool

 Do you offer access to third-party deposit accounts?

-Several alternatives are available to clients, so they can obtain investment style returns on their spare cash, in some instances by locking into longer-term cash products.
-These include Bondsmith (from March 2024) offering a range of term deposits at several banks, money market funds, lower risk rate model portfolios and gilts and bonds through a stockbroker.
+Several alternatives are available to clients, so they can obtain investment style returns on their spare cash, in some instances by locking into longer-term cash like products.
+These include Bondsmith, offering a range of fixed-term deposits at several banks, money market funds, lower risk rate model portfolios, and gilts and bonds through a stockbroker.

 Does your platform retain any interest earned on client money?
 If so, how much?

-Details on our sharing policy are displayed online at https://nucleusfinancial.com/wrap/advisers/our-platform/costs-and-charges, along with the actual rates applied to customer accounts, and the level of cash interest rates retained is shown as a charge on client illustrations.
+Details on our sharing policy are displayed on our cost and charges page, along with the actual rates applied to your clients’ accounts.
+The level of cash interest rates retained by Nucleus is shown as a charge on client illustrations.

-Several alternatives are available to clients, so they can obtain investment style returns on their spare cash, in some instances by locking into longer-term cash products.
-These include Bondsmith (from March 2024) offering a range of term deposits at several banks, money market funds, lower risk rate model portfolios and gilts and bonds through a stockbroker.
+Several alternatives are available to clients, so they can obtain investment style returns on their spare cash, in some instances by locking into longer-term cash like products.
+These include Bondsmith, offering a range of fixed-term deposits at several banks, money market funds, lower risk rate model portfolios, and gilts and bonds through a stockbroker.
+Further information can be found on our cost and charges page.

 How does your platform ensure the services offered to advisers benefit their clients?